ibm-cloud-docs/instructlab/getting-started.md

 {: step}

 The {{site.data.keyword.instructlab_short}} service is under development and is not yet generally available.
-The project is currently at capacity with a limited number of critical test projects involved.
+The project is currently at capacity with many critical test projects involved.
 As the service develops, capacity is expected to added.

 For your project to be considered, request access.